Plato-solutions/siderunner/README.md

 A library for parsing and running selenium files.

+*THE PROJECT HAS A WIP STATUS*
+*WE ARE AWARE THAT SOME COMMANDS ARE NOT IMPLEMENTED*

 # Get started

 An example of running a selenium file against wikipedia.